Happy New Year!

 Let me help you overcome that hurdle by harnessing the power of mindset through these simple tips:

-Begin accepting change and keep your focus on growth.
+- Begin accepting change and keep your focus on growth.
 Understand that change can be good.
-Examine both negative and positive impact of change.
-Awareness makes it less frightening, and helps to achieve change.
+Examine both the negative and positive impacts of change.
+Awareness makes it less frightening and helps to achieve change.

-Be transparent with your setbacks.
-Don’t take them personal but be clear about why you had them and let the learnings help you to improve.
+- Be transparent with your setbacks.
+Don’t take them personally but be clear about why you had them and let the learnings help you to improve.

 And while we are at it, let’s also work on championing your wellness by talking about meal planning vs diet.